GothenburgBitFactory/timewarrior/README.md

 have adequate tests to prove that everything works.
 We do not guarantee proper or even adequate functionality, performance or timely fixes.

-We welcome bug reports from alpha-, beta- and release-level software, but generally not development versions.
+We welcome bug reports from beta- and release-level software, but generally not development versions.
 If you are undaunted by this, please:

 - Make proper backups.
 - Expect broken and missing functionality.